Zoo Atlanta: Savanna Hall

 Built in 1921, the historic Savanna Hall was for decades the former home of the Atlanta Cyclorama painting "The Battle of Atlanta."
 The painting now resides at the Atlanta History Center.

 Zoo Atlanta was granted stewardship of the structure by Atlanta mayor Kasim Reed in 2014.
 Upon restoring the building, Zoo Atlanta engaged in many efforts to retain nods to the structure's history, including but not limited to preserving its original granite facade, original terra cotta walls, and original rail system used to hang the massive painting.
 These are visible in what is now the Michael and Thalia Carlos Ballroom.

 Savanna Hall opened as a special events destination in 2019.

 Leadership

+In 1985, Dr. Terry Maple assumed management responsibility for zoo operations of the Atlanta-Fulton County Zoo, Inc, which was privatized and rebranded as Zoo Atlanta.
+Maple retired from Zoo Atlanta in 2003 and served as Zoo Director Emeritus until his death in 2023.

+Dennis W. Kelly served as president and CEO from 2003 to 2009.
 Atlanta native Raymond B. King has served as president and CEO since 2010.
-Zoo Atlanta has a Board of Directors who are elected for three-year terms.
+Zoo Atlanta has a board of directors who are elected for three-year terms.

-Dennis W. Kelly served as President and CEO from 2003 to 2009.
-Dr. Terry Maple is Zoo Director Emeritus of Zoo Atlanta.
-In 1985, he assumed management responsibility for zoo operations of the Atlanta-Fulton County Zoo, Inc, which was privatized and rebranded as Zoo Atlanta.
-Maple retired from Zoo Atlanta in 2003.

 Duane Rumbaugh, a professor at Georgia State University in Atlanta, was a longtime advisor and researcher on animal behavior and welfare.